dojo/widgets/src/slide-pane/README.md

 # @dojo/widgets/slide-pane widget

-Dojo 2's `SlidePane` widget provides a component capable of moving content into or out of the viewport, as is commonly used for mobile navigation menus.
+Dojo's `SlidePane` widget provides a component capable of moving content into or out of the viewport, as is commonly used for mobile navigation menus.

 ## Features